 Permission Collection and Reconciliation Services: This package contains policies for quick onboarding of custom entitlements and dynamic resource creation.
 This package contains GCVs to control the resource mapping.
 Select this package if you want to enable the entitlement onboarding feature for this driver.
-For more information about creating custom entitlements, see Section 3.4, "Creating Custom Entitlements," on page 34.
+For more information about creating custom entitlements, see "Creating Custom Entitlements" on page 34.

-For more information about PCRS, see "Understanding Permission Collection and Reconciliation Service" in the NetlQ Identity Manager Driver Administration Guide.
+For more information about PCRS, see "Synchronizing Permission Changes from the Connected Systems" in the NetIQ Identity Manager Driver Administration Guide.